tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

       opaque encrypted_record[remainder_of_datagram];
     } DTLSShortCiphertext;
 ~~~~

-DTLSPlaintext is used to send unprotected records and DTLSCiphertext
-or DTLSShortCiphertext are used to send protected records.

 The short_epoch_and_sequence document contains the epoch and sequence
 packed into a 16 bit integer as follows: